openregulatory/templates/templates/qms/document-and-record-control/sop-document-record-control.md

 employee.
 After finishing the edit, it moves to the **Document Ready for Review** stage (step 2), following the same steps as above.

-Changes to documents should be reviewed and approved by the orginal author, process owner or by a designated role with sufficient background information to make a qualified decision.
+Changes to documents should be reviewed and approved by the original author, process owner or by a designated role with sufficient background information to make a qualified decision.

-A QMS change can trigger a substantial change.
+A QMS document change can trigger a substantial change.
 Before release, it shall be checked whether it may impact the organization's process landscape and hence, overall organizational conformity with regulatory requirements.
 The QMO is responsible to evaluate such potentially major changes as part of the Change Evaluation List (reference change management process).